Favorite Spring Birding Spots at Ottawa Refuge

 1. Crane Creek Estuary Trail: great views of migrating waterfowl, songbirds, and wading birds as you explore lake shore, beach, estuary, shrub/scrub, and wetland habitats.
 You can easily turn the half mile loop trail into a longer hike by following the trail around Pool 1.
 This will provide a more open view of the estuary and additional opportunities for migrating warblers in the cottonwoods and willows.
 Blackburnian, black-throated blue, black-throated green, palm, pine, northern parula and yellow warblers frequent the area in April and May.
 You might even spot a cerulean or Kirtland's here.
 Sora or gallinules wouldn't be out of the question.

-2. Cedar Point National Wildlife Refuge: Explore a remote refuge with a small group of 15 and no one else in sight.
+2. Cedar Point National Wildlife Refuge: *Bus tours are not available in 2021 due to COVID.* Explore a remote refuge with a small group of 15 and no one else in sight.
 Since Cedar Point is closed to the public, special bus tours will take you to explore with a guide.
 Warblers of all kinds line the trees along the dikes.
 Sandhill cranes typically nest here as well.
 (The guides tend to fight over these trips because They.
 Are.
 Outstanding!)
 Check the calendar of events for details.
 Reservations are required but the tours are free.

 3. Boss Unit: This unit was restored from agriculture in 2012 and features an ADA accessible observation deck.
 The adjacent woods holds an eagle nest so eagle activity is frequent.
 In the spring you will likely spot all sorts of migrating waterfowl including pintail, northern shovelers, and gadwall.
 Depending on lake levels, this is also a good place to check for shorebirds if mudflats are exposed.
 A kestrel box is located here and has been active in the past.